The64thGamer/cheeseepedia/content/wiki/mesa-az-856-s-alma-school-rd.md

 tags = ["Locations"]
 categories = ["ShowBiz Pizza Place"]
 +++
-***856 S Alma School Rd***, was a ShowBiz Pizza Place that opened on August 30, 1984, as a corporate location with a Rock-Afire Explosion and closed on August 24, 2015, as a CEC with a Studio C Alpha.
+***856 S Alma School Rd*** was a ShowBiz Pizza Place that opened on August 30, 1984, as a corporate location with a Rock-Afire Explosion and closed on August 24, 2015, as a CEC with a Studio C Alpha.
 This location is not to be confused with {{< wiki-link "Mesa, AZ (7012 E Hampton Ave)" >}}, which opened in December 2003 (day unknown) and closed on December 20, 2018 with a Studio C Beta, 16M.

 ## History